n-dream/recordio/README.md

 ## What are RecordIOs

-A RecordIO consists of a sorted list of key value pairs that can be persistently stored in Google App Engine.
-RecordIOs can hold terabytes of data.
+A RecordIO is a database for (key, value) pairs for Google App Engine.

+- RecordIOs can hold terabytes of data.
 - Extremely efficient in writing many small entries.
 - Extremely powerful because the size of entry can exceed 1MB, which means you can store bigger objects in RecordIOs than in App Engines Datastore.